 When working on a project at work or doing anything else that is important to us, we have to use the same kind of dedication to detail sometimes.
 There are often a dozen things that can go wrong with any plan, so anticipating this in advance and coming up with possible solutions to either prevent it or minimize the damage can prove to be very helpful.

 However, this is not to say that we should always be looking for what could go wrong in life.
 Clearly, that kind of mindset would not only hinder success, but also all happiness in life.
 If all you do is imagine the things that could go wrong with everything, the world will look like a rather dark and frustrating place.
-It is therefore critical to happiness in life that you always keep a positive mental attitude and expect things to go your way - while at the same time preparing for problems.
+It is therefore critical to happiness in life that you always keep a positive mental attitude and expect things to go your way - while at the same time preparing for possible problems.